camilovillam/camilovillam.github.io/projects/purchase_orders.md

 ---

 ## Business Context
-Company needed a centralized process for employees to submit purchase requisitions and route them through multi-step approvals based on Delegation of Authority (DOA).
+The client company needed a centralized process for employees to submit purchase requisitions and route them through multi-step approvals based on Delegation of Authority (DOA).
 Requirements included:
 - A **simple UI** for entering requisitions and multiple line items
 - **Excel paste** support for bulk line entries
 - **Automated routing** to approvers (with delegation handling)